ryan2625/ESP32-CC1101/README.md

 Rather than returning register data immediately, the CC1101 always sends this status byte first.
 The actual requested data (if any) is returned on subsequent bytes in the transaction.

 > [!IMPORTANT]
 > The number of bytes sent in a transaction is always equal to the number of bytes received.
-This is due to the nature of the SPI protocol; it is a full duplex, so the slave can only send bits while the master clocks it.
+This is due to the nature of the SPI protocol; it is a full duplex, so the slave and the master can only transmit data together.
+They cannot transfer data independently of each other at different times.
 > For more information, see sections 10.1 and 10.2 on the CC1101 datasheet.
 Further reading about the [SPI protocol](https://www.analog.com/en/resources/analog-dialogue/articles/introduction-to-spi-interface.html) is recommended if a full-duplex is unfamiliar.
 >
 >  Example: To read the value in the `PARTNUM` register, we would send the value `1111 0000` (`0xF0`).
 The first two bits are the R/W and burst bits set to `1`, while the last 6 are the address where `PARTNUM` lives at (`11 0000`).